HL7/fhir-ips/input/pagecontent/design.md

 ### Translation of designations and narratives

-The functional requirement of supporting the translation of the designations has been addressed in this guide extending the coding data type (coding-uv-ips).
+The functional requirement of supporting the translation of the designations has been addressed in this guide extending the coding data type (Coding-uv-ips).

 For details about the support of narrative translations please refer to the [Multi-Language support in FHIR](http://build.fhir.org/languages.html) section.

 ### Representation of Person Names
 This specification requires that any Person Name is represented including at least the given and family components.
-Even though it is recognized that there is not in all cultures the same concept of “family name”, no evidence has been collected in analyzing the international context (e.g. Japan, Korea; China) that justifies the retirement of this requirement.
+Even though it is recognized that there is not in all cultures the same concept of “family name”, no evidence has been collected in analyzing the international context (e.g. Japan, Korea, China) that justifies the retirement of this requirement.
 Moreover, due to the global scope of the International Patient Summary, the case of non-alphabetic representations of the names has also been considered.
 In this case, to facilitate the global use of the IPS, at least one alphabetic representation of the name SHALL be provided.